July 23rd, 2026

 Conclusion

-As the fast of Tisha B'Av comes to a close, the sense of sorrow and longing lingers, a reminder of the sacrifices of the past and the struggles of the present.
-Yet, even in the darkness, there is a glimmer of light, a promise of redemption, and a hope for a brighter future, when the Temple's walls will rise once more, and the world will be renewed.
+As the fast of Tisha B'Av draws to a close, the lingering sense of sorrow and longing remains—a testament to the sacrifices of the past and the challenges of the present.
+Yet, even in the depths of darkness, there lies a glimmer of light, a promise of redemption, and an enduring hope for a brighter future when the Temple's walls will rise once more, and the world will be renewed.

 Timeline